Merge and split segments in OmegaT

 separateMappingRule = true

-- When the script is run in a project with no per-project rules, and the default behavior of the script wasn’t changed, it will reload the project after the first run because newly enabled per-project rules need to be activated.
-It will happen only once (unless you disable per-project segmentation and later run the script again), so in order to do that first split or merge, you might need to run the script twice.
+• If the script is run in a project with no per-project rules, and the script’s default behavior hasn’t been changed, it will reload the project after the first run because newly enabled per-project rules need to be activated.
+This happens only once (unless you disable per-project segmentation and run the script again later), so you may need to run the script twice to perform this first split or merge.

-- To perform a split, simply place the cursor inside the current segment’s source sentence where you want the split to occur.
-No need to select anything.
+• To perform a split, simply place the cursor inside the current segment’s source sentence where you want the split to occur.
+You don’t need to select anything.

-- To perform a merge, just run the script with the text cursor anywhere but in the current segment’s source text.
-It will try to merge the current segment with the next.
+• To perform a merge, simply run the script with the text cursor anywhere but in the current segment’s source text.
+It will attempt to merge the current segment with the next one.

-- Before performing merges or splits, it will show the preview and ask for confirmation.
+• Before performing merging or splitting, it will show the preview and ask for confirmation.

-- Even though you need to reload the project for each new rule to be applied, you may choose not to do so if you’re performing several splits or merges in a row.
-Reload only after the last one in the series is done — it will save you a few seconds.
+• Although you must reload the project for each new rule to be applied, you can choose not to reload if you’re performing several merges or splits in a row.
+Reload after the last one in the series is complete — it will save you a few seconds.

-- If the merge is going to be over a paragraph break or between the last and the first segments in two files, the script will inform you about the impossibility of such a merge and won’t add the rule.
+• If the merge is over a paragraph break or between the last and the first segment in two files, the script will inform you that such a merge is impossible and won’t add the rule.

 Script’s GUI

-If you want the script’s messages to be shown in the same language as OmegaT runs in, download the merge_split.properties (included in the archive on SF.net) and translate the file.
-But, unlike the earlier version, the script can work even without it, though its messages will be only in English.
+If you want the script’s messages to be displayed in the same language as the OmegaT interface, download the merge_split.properties file (included in the archive on SF.net) and translate it.
+But, unlike the earlier version, the script will work even without it, although its messages will be in English only.

 Misc

-If you need more info about installing and using OmegaT scripts, see this quick guide.
+If you need more info on how to install and use OmegaT scripts, see this quick guide.

-If you find this script useful, leave a comment.
+If you find this script useful, please leave a comment.

 There’s also a very easy way to say thank you.

-Your support will make more scripts like this possible.
+Your support makes more scripts like this possible.

 Happy merging and splitting!